OVK-CyberSec/Django-Fitness_Store/README.md

->We want to thank you Mr Jamal for the attention you have given us during this semester and we hope that you'll teach us in the futur.

-# Project Report
->Collaborators Amine Hifdi / Abderrahmane Ellaouzi / Soulaiman Hilal Emsi 3th IIR Group G4 Maarif.

-### Project Based on Python Framework(Django) / Html / Css / JavaScript.

 ### [ASA Fitness] is a E-commerce website for the sale of sports/fitness articles.

 For running this project you must have the latest version of python and running these commands after importing the project in a empty folder: